 "jog-mc-fm-service"]}

-Control-M uses a server-and-agent model.
+Control-M uses a server-and-agent model for scheduling.
 The server is the central engine that manages workflow scheduling and submission to agents, which are lightweight workers.
 In the demo described in this article, the Control-M server and agent are both running on Google Compute Engine VM instances.

 File Transfer job type

-Looking at the first job (Figure 2), called jog-gcs-download, we can see that this job, of the type Job:FileTransfer, transfers files from a conventional file system described by ConnectionProfileSrc to Google Cloud Storage described by ConnectionProfileDest.
+The first job, called jog-gcs-download, is of type Job:FileTransfer.
+This job transfers files from a conventional file system described by ConnectionProfileSrc to Google Cloud Storage described by ConnectionProfileDest.

 The File Transfer job type can watch for data-related events (file watching) as a prerequisite for data transfer, as well as perform pre/post actions such as deletion of the source after a successful transfer, renaming, source and destination comparison, and restart from the point of failure in the event of an interruption.
 In the example, this job moves several files from a Linux® host and drops them into Google Cloud Storage buckets.